RFM Analysis Notebook

 Segment Profile Action

-Champions Parked recently, frequently, spent most Reward with loyalty points or priority space
+Champions Parked recently, often, spent the most Reward with loyalty points or priority space

-Loyal Regular visitors, consistent spend Promote monthly pass to lock in revenue
+Loyal Regular visitors, steady spend Promote a monthly pass to lock in revenue

-Potential Loyalists Recent, moderate frequency Send welcome offer to build habit
+Potential Loyalists Recent, medium frequency Send a welcome offer to build the habit

-New Customers Recent first-timers, low frequency Onboarding push — guide second and third visit
+New Customers Recent first-timers, low frequency Onboarding push — help them come back a second and third time

-At Risk Used to be frequent, haven't been back Win-back campaign: limited discount
+At Risk Used to come often, haven't been back Win-back campaign: a limited discount

-Lost Low recency, low frequency Low-cost reactivation or write off
+Lost Low recency, low frequency Cheap reactivation try, or write off

 Tracking Segments Over Time

-Run RFM monthly and compare how customers move between segments — this is more useful than a one-time snapshot.
+Run RFM every month and watch how customers move between segments.
+This is more useful than a one-time snapshot.

 # add a reporting month column to each run